-R&R SUB-AWARD BUDGET ATTACHMENT(S) FORM: [IF APPLICABLE, Budgets for Sub-awardees (including research institutions]
+R&R SUB-AWARD BUDGET ATTACHMENT(S) FORM: [IF APPLICABLE, BUDGETS FOR SUB-AWARDEES (INCLUDING RESEARCH INSTITUTIONS]

-You must provide a separate, cumulative SF 424 (R&R) budget and budget justification for each sub-awardee that is expected to perform work.
-A budget and budget support for all other proposed subcontracts are required and may be submitted in an alternative format.
+You must provide a separate SF 424 (R&R) budget and budget justification for each sub-awardee that is expected to perform work.

-Download the R&R Budget Attachment from the R&R SUB-AWARD BUDGET ATTACHMENT(S) FORM and e-mail it to each sub-awardee that is required to submit a separate budget.
-After the sub-awardee has e-mailed its completed budget back to you, attach it to one of the blocks provided on the form.
+Download the R&R Budget Attachment from the R&R SUB-AWARD BUDGET ATTACHMENT(S) FORM and email it to each sub-awardee that is required to submit a separate budget.
+After the sub-awardee has emailed its completed budget back to you, attach it to one of the blocks provided on the form.
 Use up to 10 letters of the sub-awardee's name (plus.pdf) as the file name (e.g., ucla.pdf or energyres.pdf).
 You may enter the sub-awardee budget information on a separate budget extracted from the SUB-AWARD BUDGET ATTACHMENT(S) FORM.